Document with error icon and retry arrow on dark navy background

 Fax numbers look like phone numbers because they are phone numbers.
 They connect over the same telephone network.
 If you dial a wrong digit, you will either reach a voice line (which cannot receive a fax) or a disconnected number.

-Common formatting mistakes include forgetting the country code for international faxes, adding a "1" prefix when the number already includes it, or copying the number from a website where a digit got cut off.
+Common formatting mistakes include forgetting the area code, adding a "1" prefix when the number already includes it, or copying the number from a website where a digit got cut off.

 The fix: Double-check the fax number against the original source.
-For US numbers, the format should be +1 followed by 10 digits.
+For 50 US states and Canada numbers, the format should be +1 followed by 10 digits.
 If you are faxing a government agency like the IRS, verify the number on the official website.
 Fax number directories like ours can help you find the right number quickly.

-FaxDrop sends faxes in under 90 seconds.
+FaxDrop sends faxes from your browser.
 Free tier available, no card required.

 Try FaxDrop Free